imlicud/imlicud/README.md

-- 👋🏻 Hi, I’m @imlicud, I'm 21 years old and I am an undergraduate of a Bachelor's in Business Intelligence
+- 👋🏻 Hi, I’m @imlicud, I'm 21 years old and I am an undergraduate of a Bachelor's in Business Intelligence especialized in 1) Artificial Intelligence and 2) Digital Transformation
 - 👩🏻‍💻 I’m interested in Consultancy, Business Intelligence and Data Science
 - 🌱 I’m currently learning a lot of different things by taking courses on DataCamp, getting certified with IBM, etc.
 - 💞️ I’m looking to collaborate on different work teams because I consider myself to be a very good teamworker while driving my leadership and other skills to the next level.